plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 # Customizable columns

 Let's add a bit more control over how the columns are rendered.
-This is quite a "low-hanging fruit" thanks to Volto's built-in `ObjectWidget` and `ObjectWidgetList`.
+This is a "low-hanging fruit", thanks to Volto's built-in `ObjectWidget` and `ObjectWidgetList`.

 Note: these components were ported from the [volto-object-widget] add-on,